Maryamlaine/Airbnb/dataset/README.md

 We have totally 7 datasets which are stored in AWS S3.
-5 are stored in Github, 2 are stored in cloud(since they are so large).
-However, they are could be downloaded from the AWS S3.
+Five are stored in Github here, Two are stored in the cloud(since they are so large).
+However, they are all could be downloaded from the AWS S3.

 Here are the AWS bucket links to the datasets:
 1. [Amenity](https://data-analytics-airbnb.s3.us-east-2.amazonaws.com/Data/amenity.csv)